Structured Random Models for Phase Retrieval with Optical Diffusers: Methods

 \subsubsection{Evaluation Metric}

-Since the phase retrieval equation is invariant to a global phase factor, we use the cosine similarity metric to benchmark reconstruction accuracy:
+Since the phase-retrieval problem is invariant to a global phase factor, in the sense that, both $\signal$ and $\signal \mathrm{e}^{\j \phi}$ will generate identical measurements, we use the cosine similarity metric to benchmark reconstruction accuracy.
+It is given by

-where $\truth$ is the ground truth signal and $\guess$ the reconstructed signal.
+where $\truth$ is the ground-truth signal and $\guess$ the reconstructed signal.
 This metric computes the alignment between two signals as a scalar in the range $[0,1]$, where 0 indicates no alignment and 1 represents a perfect reconstruction.